sjungwirth/aacl/README.md

 	This method servers a dual purpose.
 When the argument `$return_current` is false, the method should return an array of string names, one for each action that can be carried out on the resource.
 For no specific actions, an empty array should be returned.
-	-  `Controller_AACL` returns an array containing the names of all public action methods automatically.
+	-  `Controller_ACL` returns an array containing the names of all public action methods automatically.
-	-  `Sprig_AACL` returns actions 'create', 'read', 'update', 'delete'.
+	-  `ORM_ACL` returns actions 'create', 'read', 'update', 'delete'.
 These can be changed by overriding this method in specific models.

 -  **public function acl_conditions(Model_User $user = NULL, $condition = NULL)**